Dynamically incoherent surface endomorphisms: Concrete example

 Now we prove that the centre curves branch only on a set of countably many annuli.
-For this, we recall that $g$ is homotopic to the the circle map $x\mapsto 4x$.
-Then a single preimage of the interval $[-a,a]$ under the circle map $g$ consists of $[-a,a]$ and three other disjoint intervals, and the union of all backward iterates of $[-a,a]$ under $g$ is dense in $\bbS^1$.
-Thus the preimage of the invariant annulus $X$ under $f$ consists of $X$ and three other disjoint annuli, and $\bigcup_{n\geq 0}f^{-n}(X)$ is dense in $\bbT^2$.
+For this, recall that $g$ is homotopic to the circle map $x\mapsto 4x$.
+Then, a single preimage of the interval $[-a,a]\subset\bbS^1$ under the circle map $g$ consists of $[-a,a]$ and three other disjoint intervals, and we claim that the union of all backward iterates of $[-a,a]$ under $g$ is dense in $\bbS^1$.
+If this were not the case, there is some interval $I\subset\bbS^1$ whose set of orbits is disjoint from $[-a,a]$.
+Since $g$ is linear with $g'>1$ on $\bbS^1\setminus [-a,a]$, then $g^n(I)$ cannot be disjoint from $[-a,a]$ for large $n$.
+Thus, the preimages of $[-a,a]$ must be dense in $\bbS^1$.
+Then, the preimage of the invariant annulus $X$ under $f$ consists of $X$ and three other disjoint annuli, and $\bigcup_{n\geq 0}f^{-n}(X)$ is dense in $\bbT^2$.

 Since $E^c$ is uniquely integrable on $X$, then it is uniquely integrable on $\bigcup_{n\geq 0}f^{-n}(X)$.
 The centre direction is not uniquely integrable on each boundary circle of $X$, and is thus not uniquely integrable on each of their preimages.
 Thus $E^c$ behaves as desired. \end{proof}